The Builder’s Prayer

 -Confucius

-After a solid Sunday of network experimentation with one of my good friends from Rockhurst, Nick Starke-perhaps the greatest mathematical and technical mind I’ve ever known, I continued programming another app well into the evening.
+After a solid Sunday of network experimentation with one of my good friends from Rockhurst, Donald Cock- perhaps the greatest mathematical and technical mind I’ve ever known, I continued programming another app well into the evening.
 A few hours later, he pinged me on Skype checking to see if I was still chomping at the bits.
-Nick admired my work-ethic.
+Donald admired my work-ethic.
 Although I was certainly ready for a home-brew (not the one served on the command line), I told him that it doesn’t feel like labor when you’re passionate about your work.

 Later that evening, I recalled a prayer routinely delivered by my first computer science teacher, Coach Bernie Kreikemeier.
 Due to illness, Coach K tragically passed away before his time but I haven’t forgotten him, or the wisdom imparted by his parable, “The Builder,” a perennial favorite among Rockhurst Alum.
 This one particularly resonates with me as a perfectionist striving for righteousness through work.
 Greatness, in life and in work, cannot be achieved without absolute passion…